TABLE OF CONTENTS

 a part of it.

-beside me.
-A bantam chicken by the name of Snookie always had
+me.
+A bantam chicken by the name of Snookie

 animals?
 I didn't!